What are the Different Types of Anti-Crawler Protection?

 What are web crawlers?

-A web crawler is software that systematically browses the world wide web.
+A web crawler is a software that systematically browses the world wide web.
 Known also as web spiders and spider bots, web crawlers index web pages and, in some cases, extract information from them.
 Web crawlers have become an essential tool for data mining and analysis.
 In the age of big data, there is a pressing need to automate web data collection if any business wants to keep up with the competition.

 Why you need anti-crawler protection